Storytelling with data: 5 steps to inspire action

 Imagine sitting down to write your autobiography.
-Just as you start, your publisher calls to inform you that instead of words they just want one number.
+As you start, your publisher informs you that they want just one number instead of words.

 This is an absurdly unfair (albeit make-believe) task.
 Telling your entire life story in one number would be incredibly limiting.
 Whatever the number, your readers would demand to know more – What are your dreams and aspirations?
 What big decisions have shaped your life?

 Despite the challenges of numerical shorthand, it’s oftentimes how we communicate in the workplace – hiring rates, performance targets, engagement scores – the list goes on.

 Engagement surveys are a particularly relevant example of how we can miss the opportunity to go beyond the numbers.
 We need to share why these scores matter within the organization's context and how they might help or hinder the organization from achieving its goals.

 To best bring your employee engagement survey results to life, here’s our guide to storytelling with data, built around the five foundational elements of a narrative.

 There are five simple steps to storytelling with data, which you can approach through the lens of the five foundational elements of a narrative.